 “Souvenir?”
 I asked, kneeling beside her.

 Rachel smiled but didn’t laugh.
 The sound that escaped her was a single, weighted hmph that landed like iron.
 “Right.
 Couldn’t get a shot glass, so I settled for this.”
 She pushed her curly hair, brown swept with grey, away from her eyes and looked at me closely.
 “It’s more like a very particular reminder,” she said.
 “If you want, you can come over after we’re done here, and I can show you.”

 I had never been farther than Rachel’s living room before, but her kitchen somehow looked the way I’d expected it: clean, with light wooden fixtures, bright blue walls, and framed prints of desert flowers— “From my winter trips to New Mexico,” she explained.
 I sat at her kitchen table while she rummaged among the lower shelves of her fridge.
-Eventually she stood and came to sit next to me, holding a paper envelope no bigger than her palm between her index finger and her thumb.
+Eventually she came to sit next to me, holding a paper envelope no bigger than her palm between her index finger and her thumb.

 “Not many people really seem to think about Polish Jews,” she said, “partly, I guess, because Poland’s been so fragmented for so much of its history and partly because Poland is so super heavily Catholic.
 And also because not many people here seem to think about Poland, if you want my opinion.
 They’re there, though.
 And people don’t realize: some of the worst camps during World War Two were in what’s now Poland.”
 She ran her thumbnail underneath the flap of the envelope and set the envelope on the vinyl tablecloth.
 “My great-aunt had a handful on these on her the day they came to liberate her.”